What does end of financial year mean?

 Take stock

-If your company buys or sells physical products, you’ll need to carry out a stocktake to record your exact stock levels on 30 June.
-Also record the total value of all your stock.
+If your company buys or sells physical products, a stocktake to record your exact stock levels is required as close as possible to 30 June.
+Also record the total value of your stock, as this can help with your end-of-financial-year planning and tax requirements.

 Write off bad debts